Dagi4g/Cafe/README.md

 # Run migrations and start the server
 python manage.py migrate
+python manage.py run```

-python manage.py run2.
-Scan your table’s QR code.
+2. Scan your table’s QR code.
 3. Browse menu, order, and pay from your phone.
 4. Staff delivers food to your table.